KKural/R-excerise/Instructional Design of the R Exercise Series.md

 To ensure all students start with a solid foundation, the course begins with a short onboarding quiz.
 This quiz introduces basic R syntax, variable assignment, and the Dodona environment.
 It is designed as a low-stakes, formative assessment to help students identify gaps in their understanding and become comfortable with submitting code and interpreting feedback before tackling the main exercises.

-## 7. Swirl Lessons: Interactive R Learning
+## 7. Interactive Learning with swirl

-Swirl lessons are interactive R tutorials that run directly in the R console.
-These lessons use the same synthetic datasets as the main exercises and guide students step-by-step through data loading, exploration, and analysis.
-Swirl provides immediate, contextual feedback on code and answers, allowing students to learn by doing and correct mistakes in real time.
-This hands-on, self-paced approach reinforces classroom concepts, builds confidence, and prepares students for independent analysis tasks.
+swirl offers a complementary approach to Dodona, providing interactive R tutorials that run directly within the R console.
+I've developed a [prototype swirl course specifically for criminology students](https://github.com/KKural/Data_Analysis_Bachelor_Criminology).

+### The Bachelor Criminology swirl Course Prototype

+This initial prototype demonstrates how swirl can address common challenges criminology students face when learning statistics and coding by:

+1. Using the same synthetic crime datasets as the main exercises for consistency
+2. Providing immediate, contextual feedback on code and answers
+3. Offering step-by-step guidance through data exploration and analysis
+4. Creating a safe environment for experimentation without fear of mistakes

+**Current Prototype Lessons:**
+- **Lesson 1: Basics of R** - Introduces fundamental R functions like `str()`, `colnames()`, `head()`, and basic data exploration using criminological datasets
+- **Lesson 2: T Test and Chi Square** - Guides students through conducting and interpreting these essential statistical tests with crime data examples

+**Installation & Usage:**
+- Students install the [swirl package](https://swirlstats.com/) and download the course with `swirl::install_course_github("KKural", "Data_Analysis_Bachelor_Criminology")`
+- Starting with `swirl()` in the console, they select the criminology course
+- Each lesson provides context-specific hints and error correction

+**Expandable Framework:**
+This prototype demonstrates the concept and can be expanded into a comprehensive curriculum based on specific course requirements.
+Additional lessons can be developed to cover:
+- More advanced data manipulation techniques for crime data
+- Statistical models commonly used in criminology (regression, ANOVA)
+- Specialized visualization approaches for spatial crime patterns
+- Customized modules that align with specific course topics or departmental needs

+The interactive console-based format complements the Dodona platform, giving students multiple paths to mastery while addressing statistical anxiety.
+The prototype has already shown that students appreciate the immediate feedback and self-paced structure, which builds confidence before they tackle more complex, independent assignments.

 ## 8. Metadata for Instructional Tracking